-The start timing must measure the exact time the competitor crosses the start line
+The start timing must measure the exact time the competitor crosses the start line with his leg below the knee.

 613.6 Delayed Start

 A competitor who is not ready to start on time will be sanctioned.
 The Start Referee may however excuse such a delay if, in his opinion the delay is due to "force majeure".